2024 B2B Buyer First Best Practices Report

 What % of companies show their product on their website

-About double the number of companies (17% vs 31%) included an interactive demo on their website this year vs last year.
+About double the number of companies (17% vs 31%) included interactive demo software on their website this year vs last year.

 Interactive demos on top 100 B2B website YoY